 TDR Capital has a controlling interest in Constellation Automotive Group.
 In October 2021 Constellation Automotive Group, which already had a controlling interest in British Car Auction (BCA), acquired LeasePlan's participating interest in CN Group B.V. and brought all entities in Constellation Automotive Holdings.
 In return LeasePlan obtained newly issued ordinary shares in Constellation Automotive Holdings.
 LeasePlan continues doing business with BCA and CN Group B.V. and selling ex-lease vehicles on an arm's length basis under a long term service agreement.
-The result of the transactions with Constellation Automotive Holdings for 2021 is not material at Group's level.
-The amount of accounts receivables outstanding with Constellation Automotive Holdings is EUR 14 million.
+The result of the transactions with Constellation Automotive Holdings is EUR 14 million.
 During 2021, sales revenues from transactions with Constellation Automotive Holdings amount to EUR 1.2 billion.